Welcome to Christian education and enrichment at Christ Church Lutheran

-At Christ Church Lutheran, we welcome children and their families to the font, to the table, to worship, to education, to make friends, and to grow in faith.
+At Christ Church Lutheran, children and their families are welcome to the font, to the table, to worship, to education, to make friends, and to grow in faith.

 Children are welcome in all of worship—to the font and to the table!
 Sermon on the Steps is a time for children of all ages to come forward for a word with the Pastor.
 After that, children are welcome to stay in worship—either in the pew or in the Quiet Space at the back of the sanctuary.
 Activity bags provide paper and crayons for drawing, books to read, and other quiet things for children to do.

-Children ages 7 and above are encouraged to stay in worship with the hopes that they will participate in different aspects of worship leadership—serving as an acolyte, a lector, a prayer writer, a helper in the sacristy.
-They will receive good training for these roles, and help in doing them.
+Older children are encouraged to participate in different aspects of worship leadership—serving as an acolyte, a lector, a prayer writer, a helper in the sacristy.
+They receive good training for these roles, and help in doing them.

 Our Education Offerings are on Sundays from 11:05am until Noon, following worship at 9:30am and fellowship.
-Come to the Red & Blue Rooms in the Atrium and to the Concordia Room in the lower level of the education building.
+Come to the Orange & Blue & Red Rooms in the Atrium and to the Concordia Room in the lower level of the education building.

 For children ages 3-6/7